Today's post, Overcoming Addiction – A Recovering Addict's Perspective, is unique.

-My wife, Cathy and I, told our story on this blog about our eleven-year journey dealing with a son who is an addict.
+Cathy and I told our story on this blog about our eleven-year journey dealing with a son who is an addict.
 His drug of choice is heroin.

-Since writing that article, the most read article on this site, I met Deanna, a fellow blogger over at Ms. Fiology.
+Since writing that article, the most read article on this site, I met Deanna, a fellow blogger at Recovering Women Wealth.
 As it turns out, she is a recovering addict.